-Join Ben Long for an in-depth discussion in this video What is an SLR?, part of Shooting with the Canon 60D.
+Join Ben Long for an in-depth discussion in this video What is an SLR?, part of Canon 60D Essential Training.

 All cameras have at least one thing in common; they have a lens that sits in front of a Focal Plane.
 On that Focal Plane is a recording medium, either a piece of light-sensitive film or paper or a digital image sensor.
 The Focal Plane needs to sit directly behind the lens because the lens is used to focus light on to your recording medium.
 Another way to think of it is that the recording medium looks through the lens.
 What's tricky about camera design is that if the recording medium is sitting there looking through the lens, how is there room for you to look through the lens to frame your shot?
 Camera designers have wrestled with this problem since the beginning of photography, and they've come up with lots of solutions.